 Are you a case of lactose intolerance?

-This is one of the less common trigger ingredients, but nevertheless one that can cause severe headaches in some people.
-The problem seems to occur when your digestive system is deficient in an enzyme called Lactase, which breaks down Lactose, found in diary products such as cream, butter, yoghurt, cheese, ice-cream and milk.
-Avoid having too many foods high in Lactose; anyone who is in particularly sensitive to Lactose should completely avoid it.
+This is one of the less common trigger ingredients, but nevertheless, one that can cause severe headaches in some people.
+The problem seems to occur when your digestive system is deficient in an enzyme called Lactase, which breaks down Lactose, found in dairy products such as cream, butter, yoghurt, cheese, ice cream and milk.
+Avoid having too many foods high in Lactose; anyone who is particularly sensitive to Lactose should completely avoid it.

 Avoid artificial sweetness:

-Artificial sweetness which manufacturers use in low-calorie drinks, squashes, tonic waters and other soft drinks, can trigger Migraine in women particularly who are sensitive to it.
+The artificial sweetness which manufacturers use in low-calorie drinks, squashes, tonic waters, and other soft drinks, can trigger migraines in women particularly those who are sensitive to them.
 So avoid consuming them as far as possible.